What does it mean to be a part of the #AOFamily?

 It means you are a part of something bigger than yourself.
 It also means you have a responsibility to “Act Above”.

 At the core of “Act Above” is that we, as members of American Outlaws, and those we bring to join us in our growing supporters sections, respect others regardless of whether they respect you.

-Racism, discrimination, sexism, homophobia, and disrespect towards fellow fans or fans of other teams have no place in AO.
+Racism, discrimination, sexism, homophobia, disrespect, and physical or verbal assault towards fellow fans or fans of other teams have no place in AO.
 How you conduct yourself in and outside the stadium, at your chapter bars, and online, in your words and actions reflect on all of us.